thiagomvas/BasaltOld/docs/Entities/UIElement.md

 ## `Property` Pivot
-The pivot point used to reposition this element whenever the screen resizes. <br/> <br/>         To modify, use <see cref="SetPivot(PivotPoint)"/>
+Gets or sets the pivot point used to reposition this element whenever the screen resizes.
+To modify, use the <see cref="SetPivot(PivotPoint)"/> method.
 ```csharp
 public PivotPoint Pivot { public get; set; }
 ```

 ## `Property` OriginalPosition
-The element's original position.
+Gets the original position of the UI element.
 ```csharp
 public Vector2 OriginalPosition { public get; public set; }
 ```